AdityaChavan02/HTML_CSS_JS_Projects/README.md

-# HTML_CSS_Projects
+# HTML_CSS_JavaScript_Projects
-This Repository Contains a variety of HTML and CSS Responsive Projects
+This Repository Contains a variety of HTML,CSS and JavaScript Responsive Projects